sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

 Number of iterations
 ++++++++++++++++++++

-By default, the benchmarking app will run for a predefined duration, repeatedly performing inference with the model and measuring the resulting inference speed.
+By default, the benchmark app will run for a predefined duration, repeatedly performing inference with the model and measuring the resulting inference speed.
 There are several options for setting the number of inference iterations: